The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience

 - 📖 Slides in Chinese

-In 1900, Lord Kelvin said in a lecture: “The beauty and clearness of the dynamical theory… is at present obscured by two clouds.”
-These two small clouds later triggered the revolutions of relativity and quantum mechanics.
-Today, the field of AI Agents is also facing similar “two dark clouds”.
+In 1900, Lord Kelvin said in a speech: “The beauty and clearness of the dynamical theory, which asserts heat and light to be modes of motion, is at present obscured by two clouds…”.
+These two “small clouds” later triggered the revolutions of relativity and quantum mechanics.
+Today, the AI Agent field is facing a similar pair of “dark clouds”.

-Current AI Agents face severe latency issues when interacting with the environment in real time:
+Current AI Agents suffer from severe latency issues when interacting with the environment in real time:

 The dilemma of voice interaction

-- Serial processing vs real-time needs: The system has to wait for the user to finish speaking before it can think, and wait for thinking to finish before it can speak
+- Serial processing vs real‑time needs: they must wait for the user to finish speaking before thinking, and finish thinking before speaking

-- The fast–slow thinking dilemma: Deep thinking takes 10+ seconds (users lose patience), fast responses are error-prone
+- Fast vs slow thinking: deep thinking needs 10+ seconds (users lose patience), fast responses are prone to errors

-- Technical bottlenecks: Every step is waiting (VAD detection, ASR recognition, LLM thinking, TTS synthesis)
+- Technical bottlenecks: every step is a wait (VAD detection, ASR recognition, LLM thinking, TTS synthesis)

 - Agents operate computers 3–5× slower than humans

-- Every click requires re-screenshotting and thinking (3–4 seconds latency)
+- Every click requires a new screenshot and thinking (3–4 seconds of latency)

-SEAL (Streaming, Event-driven Agent Loop) is an innovative architecture we propose, abstracting all interactions as asynchronous event streams:
+SEAL (Streaming, Event-driven Agent Loop) is our proposed architecture that abstracts all interaction as asynchronous event streams:

 - Converts continuous signals (voice, GUI) into discrete events

-- Streaming speech perception model replaces VAD + ASR
+- Streaming speech perception models replace VAD + ASR

-- Outputs rich acoustic events (interruptions, emotion, laughter, etc.)
+- Outputs rich acoustic events (interruptions, emotions, laughter, etc.)

-- Enables thinking while listening, speaking while thinking
+- Enables thinking while listening and speaking while thinking

 - Trains end‑to‑end VLA models

-The challenge of moving from “smart” to “skilled”
+The challenge of going from “smart” to “skilled”

 - SOTA models ≈ top fresh graduates (knowledgeable but inexperienced)

-- Improving only the base model cannot solve the “experience” problem
+- Improving base models alone cannot solve the “experience” problem

 1. Post‑training